 Laws and Mandates

 Different lenders, and different state laws, vary in their treatment of escrow reserves.
-In New York, lenders are barred by law from collecting escrow reserves from borrowers and are also required to pay interest on any escrow balances.
-In Vermont, reserves are permitted but are limited to 8 percent of the total annual payouts for insurance and taxes.
-Some lenders -- such as Wells Fargo -- require escrow reserves on all mortgages, while others will allow a borrower to request a waiver of the reserve.
-FHA- and VA-backed mortgages require any borrower with less than 20 percent equity to have an escrow account, while other borrowers may request a waiver.
+In New York, lenders are required to pay interest on any escrow balances.
+If the lender requires a cushion, the amount can't exceed 1/6 of the total escrow amount needed annually.
+In Vermont, reserves are permitted, but the lender must conduct an annual escrow account analysis to determine the borrower's monthly escrow payments for the following year based on the borrower's tax liability.
+Some lenders, such as Wells Fargo, require escrow reserves on all mortgages with less than a 20 percent down payment, while others will allow a borrower to request a waiver of the reserve.

 Founder/president of the innovative reference publisher The Archive LLC, Tom Streissguth has been a self-employed business owner, independent bookseller and freelance author in the school/library market.
 Holding a bachelor's degree from Yale, Streissguth has published more than 100 works of history, biography, current affairs and geography for young readers.